arturochian/gedr/_posts/2015-01-14-01-Introduction.md

 {% highlight text %}
 ## [1] 0.05279571
 {% endhighlight %}

+As an aside, the `#` indicates a comment.
+You can put whatever else you'd like on the line after this.
+R will not evaluate it.
+When commenting your code, err on the side of too much!

 ##Using packages
 The base install of R is quite powerful, but you will soon have a need or desire to go beyond this.
 Packages provide this ability.
 They are a standardized method for extending R with new methods, techniques, and programming functionality.
 There is a lot to say about packages regarding finding them, using them, etc., but for now let's focus just on the basics.